 The Algonquin Trail is open in Petawawa but dead ends at Portage Road prior to access onto Garrison Petawawa lands.
 Negotiations are ongoing between the County of Renfrew and Garrison personnel on the relocation of trail due to the previous CPR Rail line following the path through the live fire shooting range.
 This path needs to be moved now that the use has changed.

 Town of Petawawa is twinning a portion of the Algonquin Trail in Petawawa from Town Centre through to Portage Road in order to provide user separation in the urban portion of this community.
 This twinned trail runs alongside the Algonquin Trail in the corridor adjacent to the roadway (Petawawa Boulevard).
-A portion of the twinned trail is open for non-motorized use from Town Centre to Murphy Road.
-The remaining section is currently under construction.
+A portion of the twinned trail is open for non-motorized use from Town Centre to Portage Road.
+Only a small section of this twinned trail remains to be paved prior to the access to Garrison Petawawa.

 The maximum speed limit permitted throughout the Algonquin Trail is 50 km/hour on rural parts of the trail and 20 km/hour on urban parts of the trail.
 So the speed limit through Petawawa would be 20 km/hr or as otherwise posted.